-Our data approaches an asymptote, which helps use choose the nonlinear function from the catalog below.
+Our data approach an asymptote, which helps us choose a nonlinear function from the catalog below.

 The diagram in the catalog helps us determine the starting values.
 Theta1 is the asymptote.
 For our data, that’s near 20.
 Based on the shape of our curve, Theta2 and Theta3 must be both greater than 0.